raballew/okd-the-hard-way/.github/CONTRIBUTING.md

 ### Rewriting History

-Once the reviewer approves your Pull Request, they might ask you to clean up the commits.
+Once the reviewer approves your pull request, they might ask you to clean up the commits.
 There are a lot of reasons for this.
 If you have a lot of fixup commits, and you merge all of them directly, the git history will be bloated.
 Or, if your recent commit fixes your previous commit in the same PR, then you